 sudo apt update sudo apt upgrade

 Step 2.
 Install Google Chrome on the Ubuntu system.

 Download the latest Google Chrome .deb package with

 To install Google Chrome using the following command:

 Now that you have Google Chrome installed on your Ubuntu system you can start it either from the command line by typing google-chrome and or by clicking on the Google Chrome icon (Activities -> Google Chrome).

-That’s all you need to do to install Google Chrome Browser on Ubuntu 18.04.
+That’s all you need to do to install Google Chrome Browser on Ubuntu 18.04 Bionic Beaver.
 I hope you find this quick tip helpful.
+For further reading on Chrome Browser, please refer to their official knowledge base.
 If you have questions or suggestions, feel free to leave a comment below.